Azure/terraform-azurerm-avm-res-logic-workflow/examples/waf-aligned/README.md

 <!-- BEGIN_TF_DOCS -->
 # WAF-Aligned example

 This deploys the module as aligned to WAF framework.
-This includes Diagnostics settings, Role assignments, tags etc. It also takes as a parameter the JSON representation of an existing Logic App workflow - this can be exported from Azure Portal.
+This includes Diagnostics settings, Role assignments, tags etc. It also takes as a parameter the JSON representation of an existing Logic App workflow - this can be exported from an existing Logic App resource, authored via the Azure Portal or VS Code.

 ```hcl
 terraform {